 As defined in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an HE TB PPDU.

 As defined in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an EHT TB PPDU.

+As defined in 37.TBD (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is a UHR TB PPDU.

 The More TF subfield of the Common Info field indicates whether or not a subsequent Trigger frame is scheduled for transmission.
 The More TF subfield is set as defined in 26.8.2 (Individual TWT agreements), 26.8.3.2 (Rules for TWT scheduling AP), and 11.21.6.4.3 (TB ranging measurement exchange).

 The CS Required subfield of the Common Info field is set to 1 to indicate that the STAs identified in the User Info fields are required to use ED to sense the medium and to consider the medium state and the NAV in determining whether or not to respond.
 The CS Required subfield is set to 0 to indicate that the STAs identified in the User Info fields are not required to consider the medium state or the NAV in determining whether or not to respond.
-See 26.5.2.3 (Non-AP STA behavior for UL MU operation), 26.5.2.5 (UL MU CS mechanism), 35.5.2.3 (Non-AP STA behavior for UL MU operation), and 35.5.2.4 (UL MU CS mechanism for EHT STAs) for details.
+See 26.5.2.3 (Non-AP STA behavior for UL MU operation), 26.5.2.5 (UL MU CS mechanism), 35.5.2.3 (Non-AP STA behavior for UL MU operation), 35.5.2.4 (UL MU CS mechanism for EHT STAs), 37.TBD (Non-AP STA behavior for UL MU operation), 37.TBD (UL MU CS mechanism for UHR STAs) for details.

 The UL BW subfield of the HE variant Common Info field indicates the bandwidth in the HE-SIG-A of the HE TB PPDU and is defined in Table 9-46c (UL BW subfield encoding).